-We plan to apply the NTGR of 0.75 for electric and 0.74 for gas from PY5 for this program.
-We do not plan to perform additional participant NTGR research in PY7, but will include spillover questions in the non-participant survey outlined in the C&I Standard Program evaluation plan.
+We plan to apply the NTGR of 0.75 for electric and 0.74 for gas from PY5 for most projects in the Custom program.
+For Custom Program projects implemented by CLIP and Staffing Grant participants, for which we will develop project-specific NTGRs.
+For these participants, the team will conduct NTG interviews to develop NTGRs that will be applied retrospectively to those PY7 projects.
+Additionally, we will include spillover questions in the non-participant survey outlined in the C&I Standard Program evaluation plan.